 But in reality, they had all abandoned Him and now they were in mourning… more than mourning, it was a debilitating sickness in their soul.
 And, multiplying that was the deep fear—for they could all end up like Jesus did.
 At any second, the Temple guard or the Roman soldiers could show up and unspeakable agony would be their final lot.

-When the 1st day of the week rolled around, they were still deep in their grief and fear.
+When the first day of the week rolled around, they were still deep in their grief and fear.
 They awoke to another day and another realization that Jesus was no more.
 All the dreams they had, some even of sitting on a throne with Him—all dashed and becoming dimmer and more stupid every moment.

 Peter must have been in the deepest pit.
 How many times had he run through all of it in his mind—how he had boldly told the Lord he would never, ever deny Him.
 Only to hear Jesus say that he would, and three times, no less.
 And Peter was sure that would never happen.
 And yet, it did.
 Oh, how could he have denied Him?
 How could he have been so weak?
 How could he have been so unfaithful to the most faithful Man he had ever known?